peritext/peritext/README.md

 **Bibtex** is used for **all** resources descriptions, including convential bibliographical records AND images, links, data sources, etc. descriptions.

-**Markdown, and more specifically its book-oriented specification, Markua**, is used as basis for writing the main body of the text and resource contextualizations (see above).
+**Markdown, and more specifically its book-oriented specification, Markua**, is used as basis for writing the main body of the text.

 On top of its peculiar writing system, Modulo proposes a neatly designed interface to display scholarly document.
-It is supposed to be desktop/mobile/print friendly and is highly customizable through css and javascript additional components proposition.
+It is supposed to be desktop/mobile/print friendly - and is highly customizable through css and javascript additional components proposition.

 ---